This post has affiliate links to products I use and love. If you buy something I can make a small commission, so thanks in advance. 🙂

 Thanksgiving is behind us and the sprint to Christmas is here.
 All the craziness and pressure that is now synonymous with the holiday season is also here.
 Please don’t misunderstand.
-I really enjoy the holiday season, but I don’t enjoy the level of craziness that is normalized in our culture now.
-Step off the modern crazy train, and let’s make a mason jar snow globe project to recapture some of the vintage charm of the holidays.
+I really enjoy the holiday season, but not the level of craziness that is normalized in our culture now.
+Step off the modern crazy train, and let’s make a mason jar snow globe project that recaptures vintage charm.

-To combat the over the top craziness, today I would like to share a Vintage inspired Mason Jar Snow Globe DIY with adorable woodland animals.
-I used a mason jar, because who doesn’t love mason jar crafts?
-It’s a perfect indoor Christmas decoration idea that can be tucked on to window sills or displayed with other decorations.
-I display mine on the fireplace mantle.
+To combat the over the top craziness, allow me to share a Vintage inspired Mason Jar Snowglobe DIY, replete with adorable woodland animals and bottle brush trees.
+I used glass jars, because who doesn’t love mason jar crafts?
+It’s a perfect Christmas decoration easily tucked on a window sill or displayed on the fireplace mantle.

-To start, you need to decide on the jar you want to use.
-I already had a several on hand, and so I wanted to use what I had.
-And I’ve been itching for something that included bottle brush trees, because they are the cutest thing ever.
+To begin, decide on the jar you want to use.
+Something with a wide mouth is the easiest to use.
+Something short and stout also makes the project easier to style, but tweezers can be used to set pieces into place in taller jars.
+I’ve been itching for something that included bottle brush trees, because they are the cutest thing ever.
 I was inspired by someone’s project I saw on Pinterest.
 She made her snow globes using mini cars.

 I found all of my items in a section of my craft store with Christmas tree ornaments and miniatures.
 I picked out the trees and the animals I liked, and found a tub with little sticks that looked like forest logs.
 I also bought the snow in this section, because it seemed like a better scale.